-In March 2018, the Board of Directors authorized a stock repurchase program of up to 1,000,000 shares.
+In April 2020, the Board of Directors authorized a share repurchase program of up to 1,000,000 shares of common stock.
+In August 2020, the Board of Directors increased the maximum number of shares to 3,000,000 shares authorized under the stock repurchase program.
+This program does not expire unless our Board of Directors acts to terminate the program.
+The timing and actual numbers of shares purchased depends on a variety of factors, including stock price, general business and market conditions and other investment opportunities.
 Repurchases may be made from time to time under the program through open-market purchases or privately-negotiated transactions at our discretion.
-Upon repurchase, the shares are restored to the status of authorized but unissued shares and we record them as a reduction in the number of shares of Common Stock issued and outstanding in our consolidated financial statements.
+Upon repurchase, the shares are restored to the status of authorized but unissued shares and we record them in our consolidated financial statements as a reduction in the number of shares of common stock issued and outstanding.

-During the three months ended September 30, 2019, we repurchased 126,051 shares of our common stock.
-As of September 30, 2019, 436,656 shares were available for additional repurchase under the current stock repurchase program.
+During the three months ended September 30, 2020, we repurchased 320,136 shares of our common stock.